Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 And they had it all figured out.

-They knew that the Republicans, after Mrs. Clinton got the nomination, were going to screw it up by going back and focusing on the 90s where the Clintons had all the sympathy and people wouldn't want to relive that.
+They knew that the Republicans, after Mrs. Clinton got the nomination, were going to screw it up by going back and focusing on the 90s where the Clintons had all of sympathy and people wouldn't want to relive that.

 Well, Hillary's talking about change.